-Companies Ordinance, 1984 do not prohibit activities outside Pakistan.
+Companies Ordinance, 1984 did not and the Companies Act 2017 does not prohibit activities outside Pakistan.

 Can one person be the sole director and officer of a non-profit company in Pakistan?

-No. The Companies Ordinance, 1984 under which non-profit companies are incorporated requires a non-profit company to have at least three trustees.
+No. The law under which non-profit companies are incorporated requires a non-profit company to have at least three trustees.

 Can a non-profit company pay a salary to its directors, officers and employees?